nicoguaro/nicoguaro.github.io/posts/numerical-16.rst

 .. title: Numerical methods challenge: Day 16
 .. slug: numerical-16
 .. date: 2017-10-17 16:29:00 UTC-05:00
-.. tags: mathjax, numerical methods, python, julia, scientific computing, quadrature
+.. tags: numerical methods, python, julia, scientific computing, quadrature
 .. category: Scientific Computing
-.. link:
-.. description:
 .. type: text
+.. has_math: yes

 During October (2017) I will write a program per day for some well-known numerical methods in both Python and Julia.
 It is intended to be an exercise